bcgov/data-publication/pages/dps_bcdc_record.md

 # BC DATA CATALOGUE RECORD MANAGEMENT

-**This document is being update to correspond with the BC Data Catalogue Beta release**
+**This document is being updated to correspond with the BC Data Catalogue Beta release**

 ## ADD RECORD
 The button is defined as **Add Dataset** as this is a CKAN term used to define the record and all it's resources.
 As this word is used to mean other things, this document defines the metadata as a record.